DHBern/HistFalk-OralHistoryArchive/doc/Documentation.md

         https://www.corona-memory.ch/api/items?per_page=999999&item_set_id=3527
 * Running backend module automatically -> CronJob
 * Paola Monti entry on OMEKA, video can't be uploaded
+* If an Omeka object is published and then unpublished the published parameter has to be set manually to false.

 ## TO DOs
 -[ ] docker images